 Hello friends and thanks for stopping by!
-I’m so excited to finally have a place to share all of my favorite DIY tutorials!
-Today, I’m bringing you one that I get questions about all the time.
+I’m so excited to finally have a place to share all of my favorite DIY tutorials where I show you how to hang an old window.
+This is a project that I get questions about all the time.
 It’s a pretty basic project, but it makes a huge impact on a space, especially if you are going for a farmhouse look.

 So, here is what you need to get started with this project:

 - 4 eye bolts

 - Hanging Wire.
 I just use wire like this from that I got at Home Depot.

 Screw the bolts into the window evenly on each side.
 Repeat this step by screwing the bolts into the ceiling.
 I have wood beams above this space so it made it easier to secure the ceiling bolts.
 You have to measure the distance between your bolts on the window and on the ceiling in order for them to match up.